ralphpw/Purity.Analyzer/README.md

 **Philosophy:** If 80% of purity violations are caught at compile time, that's a massive improvement over 0%.
 The whitelist + suppressions give you escape hatches when the analyzer is wrong.

-This is not an academic proof of correctness—it's a **useful guardrail** that makes functional C# safer and more maintainable.
+Not an academic proof of correctness—a **useful guardrail** that makes functional C# safer and more maintainable.

 ## Roadmap